 Measuring inclusion - getting the right feedback from your teams

-1. Ask intelligent questions
+1. Ask intelligent questions with diversity and inclusion surveys

 When asking your employees about their working lives it's important you ask the right questions.
 This may seem blindingly obvious, but it's important that they can be linked back to what you are trying to measure.